 Since jobsites create unique challenges, we have many customizable solutions.

 Whether it's a two-door job box, an outdoor locker, or vending technology in a job trailer, all jobsite solutions should focus on getting inventory closer to the point of use.

 Creating an inventory advantage

 Planning and being in front of inventory needs, in general, gives everyone a competitive advantage.
-But with PODs, you put inventory on your site and make it accessible.
+But with FASTPODs, you put inventory on your site and make it accessible.
 Best of all, the inventory management can be handled by Fastenal employees, freeing up your team to focus on work.

 Plus, this system makes inventory levels visible to both parties.
 From Fastenal’s side, we can monitor the levels more accurately and ensure we do everything we can well in advance to get needed products out to your site before they have a chance to become an issue.

 That’s what makes the FASTPOD program unique.
 It’s not the container; it’s what the container allows us to do.

 How data ties in

 There's a big demand for data right now.
 People need clean, accurate data that they can act on.
 They are looking for this because they are hungry for the kind of data that drives decisions.

 When these types of questions can be answered with data, then you can make meaningful change.
 If you don’t know how to get trustworthy data, make it part of a supplier relationship.